craigtaub/react-flux-forms-app/README.md

 SOLVED need seedData to be same name as store so DataStore.data

-4) js, edit form, submit and action returns error, need show error + post data, then navigate away n back and should refresh
+4) js, edit form, submit and action returns error, need show error + post data, then navigate away n back and should refresh SOLVED async action, if error set state for email + error, if success move page.
+If request + update on server ok then Stores updated.

 ## Supposed issues: